lingeshnafeax/lingeshnafeax/README.md

 - He/Him 🙋‍♂️

 ### ⚡ Fun fact:
-- I love participating in hackathons and competitions to solve real-world data challenges. 🏆
+- I love participating in hackathons and competitions to solve real-world challenges. 🏆

 ---